Moving to Morocco Guide

 Family is very important in Moroccan society and extended families meet for meals regularly and, when engaging with any local, they will always enquire about your family and their health before anything else.
 Moroccan people have a genuine interest in people’s lives, with personal honour and respect being two of the most important qualities an individual can possess.

 Traditional clothing in Morocco is partly religious and partly due to historical culture.
-Expats will notice that many men and women wear the djellaba; a loose fitting hooded robe with full sleeves created by the Berber people.
+Expats will notice that many men and women wear the djellaba; a loose-fitting hooded robe with full sleeves created by the Berber people.
 During special occasions, Moroccans will switch from their djellaba to a caftan.
-The only differences between the two is the caftan is not hooded and is made of more expensive materials adorned with intricate bead work and embroidery.
-However, many of the younger generations wear Western style clothing in day-to-day life.
+The only difference between the two is the caftan is not hooded and is made of more expensive materials adorned with intricate beadwork and embroidery.
+However, many of the younger generations wear Western-style clothing in day-to-day life.

 Although parts of Morocco are becoming modern, the old traditions and ways of life still shine through.
 Once a week, Moroccans will visit their local hammam – the Islamic version of a Roman bathhouse.
 Many locals do not have washing facilities in their homes so these visits are a necessity.
 Great pride is taken in cleanliness and this ritual is performed at a leisurely pace and thoroughly enjoyed.